sachbhat/school-analysis/README.md

 - [helpers.py](./helpers.py) : As the name describes, a set of python helper functions that I'm using in the notebook.

-- [Exploratory Analysis](./Exploratory Analysis - School Data.ipynb): This is a playground to understand underlying datsets
+- [Exploratory Analysis - School Data.ipynb](./Exploratory%20Analysis%20-%20School Data.ipynb): This is a playground to understand underlying datsets

-- [Test Success Rates of 3rd Graders in Washington.ipynb](Test Success Rates of 3rd Graders in Washington.ipynb): This is an attempt at telling a story with the data.
+- [Test Success Rates of 3rd Graders in Washington.ipynb](Test%20Success%20Rates%20of%203rd%20Graders%20in%20Washington.ipynb): This is an attempt at telling a story with the data.
 It's too early to tell what that story is.

 Enjoy the view.
 And let me know if you have questions.